Patricia van der Vliet: Career

-She is currently signed with Elite Models in Amsterdam, The Society Management in New York, Union Models in London, Elite Model Management in Paris and Milan, Munich Models in Munich and Action Management in Athens.
+She is signed with Elite Model Management & IBTM Models in Amsterdam, Munich Models in Munich, Action Management in Athens, Oui Management in Paris, Sight Management Studio in Barcelona, Le Management in Copenhagen, Modelwerk in Hamburg, MP Stockholm in Stockholm, Vivien's Model Management in Sydney, METRO Models in Zurich, The Society Management & Women Management 360 in New York City, Union Models & The Hive Management in London and Elite Model Management in Copenhagen, Toronto, Paris and Milan.
 She used to be signed with Nathalie Agency in Paris and Why Not Model Agency in Milan.

 She made her runway debut during Spring/Summer 2010 shows in New York, Milan, and Paris.

 She walked for Celine, Dries van Noten, Herve Leger, Karl Lagerfeld, Kenzo, Loewe, Nina Ricci, Sonia Rykiel, Sophia Kokosalaki, Valentino and Yves Saint Laurent.
 She opened Louis Vuitton and BCBG Max Azria and she closed Balenciaga, Preen and Giles Deacon.
 She is also the first Top Model contestant to walk for Prada, which she was an exclusive for.

 Shortly after her runway debut, style.com and models.com named van der Vliet one of the top 10 newcomers that season.
 After her successful debut, she appeared in editorials for a lot of blue chip magazines, including Numéro, Interview, W, Allure, French Elle, and Italian, Japanese, British, Chinese, Russian, German, and American Vogue.

 She appeared in campaigns for Balenciaga, Burberry, Sonia Rykiel, H&M and Nicole Farhi and lookbooks for Alexander McQueen and Bergdorf Goodman.
 She also walked for the S/S 10 Couture show of Givenchy and the F/W 10 and S/S 11 Couture show of Valentino.